Aluminum Titanate Sprue Bushing for Low Pressure Aluminum Casting Machines

 • Taper angle or cylindrical design of the working bore

-• Smooth transition radius between riser tube and mould interface
+• Smooth transition radius between riser tube and mold interface

 • Flange flatness and parallelism for sealing to the metal structure